Student Support Services Policy

 In general, learners will need access to the following physical materials.

-• Access to a Desktop Computer or Laptop; some course work may be completed via mobile devices
+• Access to a Desktop Computer or Laptop - some course work may be completed via mobile devices

 • Internet access with Internet Explorer 8+, Chrome or Firefox